AMWA-TV/bcp-007-01/docs/Overview.md

 - “native” when and advanced codec is not used
 - “aac” to use the AAC codec. (advanced SDK required)

 **video_codec** Indicate the advanced video codec to use.
 The values shall be compatible with the constraints.
 If not specified it defaults to “native”. (schema MUST be flexible to allow new values) .Possible values are:
   - “native” when an advanced codec is not used
   - “h264” (advanced SDK required)
   - “h265” (advanced SDK required)

+**video_codec_quality** Directs the NDI SDK to adjust the bitrate relative to its default value.
+100 sets to default bitrate for the codec, 200 targets 200%, and so on.

+**video_codec_mode** Forces the NDI codec into a particular color-mode.
+Possible values are:
+  - "auto" (default)
+  - "4:2:2"
+  - "4:2:0"

 ### Metadata
 Metadata flow may be implicitly connected when video connection is made.